 COVID-19 Rapid Testing at AFC Swampscott

 AFC Swampscott is now offering on-site rapid testing (results within an hour), anti-body and swab tests for COVID-19.
 We highly advise that you consult with our staff to determine the most appropriate test for your symptoms and situation.
-Our facility is located at 450 Paradise Road in Swampscott and you can now walk-in to get tested for COVID and have results the same day.
+Our facility is located at 450 Paradise Road in Swampscott and you can get tested for COVID and have results the same day.
 Online booking is strongly encouraged.
 We have limited walk in availability in the afternoons between 2-6 pm.

 Does my insurance cover testing?